klein-t/Nevis/README.md

 # DESCRIPTION
+# Financial Adviser Conversation Analysis Pipeline

+This toy project implements an end-to-end pipeline for generating, extracting, and analyzing financial adviser-client conversations.
+It creates synthetic conversation data with matching ground truth, extracts structured information using LLMs, and provides comprehensive analysis of extraction accuracy.

+The pipeline consists of three main components:
+1. **Synthetic Data Generation**: Creates realistic financial adviser-client conversations with corresponding structured JSON data
+2. **Information Extraction**: Processes conversation transcripts to extract structured data using LLMs
+3. **Analysis and Evaluation**: Compares extracted data against ground truth, generating detailed metrics and visualizations

+NOTE: This project is far from being production ready.
+It serves as a proof of concept and experimental pipeline.
+A comprehensive set of future possible improvements can be found in the "POSSIBLE IMPROVEMENTS" section below.

 ## SYNTETIC DATA GENERATION

 Our pipeline creates realistic financial adviser-client conversations with matching structured data.
 We generate both natural-sounding dialogues and structured JSON together in one process.